 From time to time an individual may find him/herself in a situation which might appear compromising to others, or which could be misconstrued.
-Equally, an individual may for whatever reason have behaved in a manner which on reflection he/she considers falls below the standard set out in the Code of Conduct/other Cognita policy falls below the expected professional standards or breaches this policy.
+Equally, an individual may for whatever reason have behaved in a manner which on reflection he/she considers falls below the standard set out in the Code of Conduct/other Cognita policy falls below the expected professional standards or breaches this policy Self-reporting in these circumstances is encouraged as it demonstrates both awareness of the expected behavioural standards and self-awareness as to the individual's own actions or how they could be perceived.
+As such, the school sees selfreporting as an important means of maintaining a culture where everyone aspires to the highest standards of conduct and behaviour.